 Location of project: Counties in Virginia: Albemarle County, Amelia County, Amherst County, Appomattox County, Buckingham County, Campbell County, Chesterfield County, Cumberland County, Dinwiddie County, Fluvanna County, Goochland County, Greene County, Hanover County, Henrico County, Louisa County, Madison County, Nelson County, Nottoway County, Orange County, Powhatan County, Prince Edward County, Prince George County, Sussex County Show all

-Location of residency: Counties in Virginia: Albemarle County, Amelia County, Amherst County, Appomattox County, Buckingham County, Campbell County, Chesterfield County, Cumberland County, Dinwiddie County, Fluvanna County, Goochland County, Greene County, Hanover County, Henrico County, Louisa County, Madison County, Nelson County, Nottoway County, Orange County, Powhatan County, Prince Edward County, Prince George County, Sussex County Show allView website Save Need help writing this grant?
+Location of residency: Counties in Virginia: Albemarle County, Amelia County, Amherst County, Appomattox County, Buckingham County, Campbell County, Chesterfield County, Cumberland County, Dinwiddie County, Fluvanna County, Goochland County, Greene County, Hanover County, Henrico County, Louisa County, Madison County, Nelson County, Nottoway County, Orange County, Powhatan County, Prince Edward County, Prince George County, Sussex County Show allView website Save

 About this funder:

 The Ballyshannon Fund provides grants to nonprofit organizations that promote citizen understanding of the economic importance of agricultural and forestry enterprises in Central Virginia.

 At the Ballyshannon Fund, we acknowledge and appreciate the great ideas that people come up with.
 We spent our lifetimes in the countryside and we hope we have learned a bit about how rural economics plays out.